 #15: Noise-Canceling Headphones

 In your floor tiles removal project, you must wear noise-canceling headphones.
-This will help you prevent damage to your ear, especially when working with power tiles removal tools which can be very loud.
+This will help you prevent damage to your ears, especially when working with power tiles removal tools which can be very loud.

 Working constantly without headphones can damage your hearing or cause long-term hearing difficulties.
-Noise-canceling headphones are an essential tile removal tool and they are a decently priced equipment every DIYer or tiler must possess.
+Noise-canceling headphones are a decently priced equipment every DIYer must possess.

 #16: Safety Goggles

 Safety goggles are also an important tool in removing tiles.
-They are inexpensive and will help protect your eye from dust, flying debris of tiles, or chipped grout and enhance your vision.
+They are inexpensive and will help protect your eye from dust, flying debris of tiles, or chipped grout.

-They are essential protective equipment every DIYer or tiler must have.
+They are essential protective equipment every DIYer or tiler must have, as well.

 #17: Safety Mask